Why You Shouldn’t Ignore Excessive Bleeding During Your Period

 Only about a third of women living with excessive menstrual bleeding actually seek treatment.
 If you think you might have abnormal bleeding, don’t suffer through it.
 Visit your OB/GYN, because we can help.

-At Rosh Maternal & Fetal Medicine, our team begins by reviewing your symptoms and medical history with you.
+At Rosh Maternal & Fetal Medicine, our team of OBGYN specialists begins by reviewing your symptoms and medical history with you.
 If possible, track your menstrual cycles and periods before coming in for your appointment.
-We perform a pelvic exam and may recommend additional testing, such as an ultrasound or hysteroscopy to see your uterus and other reproductive organs.
+We perform a pelvic exam and may recommend additional testing, such as an ultrasound or hysteroscopy.
+This is to assess your uterus and other reproductive organs.

 Depending on your diagnosis, there are a number of different treatments we may recommend.
 If you have heavy bleeding caused by endometriosis, fibroids, and PCOS, we may prescribe hormonal birth control to help regulate ovulation.
 Other medications like hormone therapy or tranexamic acid have been shown to help regulate menstrual flow as well.

-In more serious cases, we may recommend procedures to treat heavy bleeding, but the chances of getting pregnant after these procedures is greatly reduced.
+In more serious cases, we may recommend procedures to treat heavy bleeding, However, the chances of getting pregnant after these procedures are greatly reduced.
 Endometrial ablation permanently destroys the lining of the uterus to stop menstrual bleeding.
 For severe fibroids, we may suggest uterine artery embolization, myomectomy, or hysterectomy.